kptdev/kpt/docs/commands/init.md

 * DIR may contain additional non-Resource Configuration files.
 * DIR must be pushed to a git repo or repo subdirectory.

-Bless will augment an existing local directory with packaging metadata to help with discovery.
+Init will augment an existing local directory with packaging metadata to help with discovery.

-Bless will:
+Init will:

 * Create a Kptfile with package name and metadata if it doesn't exist
 * Create a Man.md for package documentation if it doesn't exist.

-    kpt bless DIR [flags]
+    kpt init DIR [flags]

   DIR:

     Defaults to '.'.
-Bless fails if DIR does not exist
+Init fails if DIR does not exist

   --description string